 Those who put Harry in the “dangerous” camp are concerned about the use of magic and the presence of certain "dark" themes and even violence.
 They have dismissed them as being blatantly occultic, and have forbid their children to read them.
-I was reminded of this anew when just a few weeks ago I released my annual “Summer Reading” list through this Update (Vol. 3, No. 11).
-My friend Rick Warren reprinted that Update, as he has others in the past, through his “Ministry Toolbox” email which is sent to over 400,000 pastors around the world.
+I was reminded of this anew when just a few weeks ago I released my annual “Summer Reading” list through this blog (click hereto read that entry).
+My friend Rick Warren reprinted that blog, as he has others in the past, through his “Ministry Toolbox” email which is sent to over 400,000 pastors around the world.

 I began to see a few “Google Alerts” come my way as a handful of bloggers began to write how Rick Warren was now endorsing Harry Potter through “contemplative advocate” (huh?)
 James Emery White (I always thought of myself as more of a cultural apologist).
 My reading list, of course, is not meant to endorse the content of the books, but to recommend the importance of reading the books.
 For example, the list also recommended reading one of the three main “atheist” apologetics released this year, such as Christopher Hitchens’ God Is Not Great.
 I am surprised a blogger or two, using the same reasoning, didn’t accuse me and Rick of endorsing atheism!